markd2/MarkDnD/ThirdAdventure/ruins.md

 "Really nice.
 They've got a lovely library there.
 I had a great time chatting with Arma and Darrell and checking out their stacks"  "find anything?"  "yes!
 I think I have lead on the second book.
-Thinking it may be within a couple of miles of the Delian tomb"
+It may be within a couple of miles of the Delian tomb"

 "Anything else going on there?
-I dispatched a team up there earlier this week after a pretty inchoerent cry for help".  "no, everything seemed normal.
+I dispatched a team up there earlier this week after a pretty inchoerent cry for help".  "no, everything seemed normal before I left.
 Had a nice meal at their weird little restaurant.
-Apparently some kids discovered an ancient encampment outside of town.
+Apparently some kids discovered an ancient encampment in the spooky forest outside of town.
 The head of the guard and the mayor where arguing over whether they should investigate it.
-He's an ass."
+He's a real ass."

 "Really."
 Figboot looks concerned.
 He waves his hand at the door connecting his office to the tavern.
 It opens by itself.
 "BozLee?
 If